w3f/jam-milestone-delivery/deliveries/pbnj/pbnj-1.md

 ## Additional Information

-PBNJ will work as-is for fuzzing with the current configuration defined in https://github.com/davxy/jam-conformance/blob/main/scripts/targets.json
+This has been a very challenging and interesting project to work on, thank you for the opportunity to contribute.